vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

 ## DNS Between VPCs and Datacenter

 1. Let's look at the Bind Server configuration again.
-The hosted zone "example.com" contains a domain name "test.example.com".
+The Private Hosted Zone "example.com" contains a domain name "test.example.com".
 Let's use it for our testing:

 	![Bind server config](../images/bind_server_config_2.png)